Yanis-Kuune/get_notifier/README.md

 # get_notifier plugin
-GetNotifier is aimed to combine the power of ChangNotifier and GetIt DI plugin to work together.
+GetNotifier aims to combine the power of ChangNotifier and GetIt DI plugin to work together.
 It is the way to avoid context tracking over a different part of the app.

 Features:
 * Use Get_It plugin [get_it](https://github.com/fluttercommunity/get_it/) to inject singleton or factory dependencies anywhere in the code;